 4. Delete duplicate songs on iPhone

-Unfortunately, there's currently no way to find which of your tracks are duplicated directly from your iPhone, so the use of a computer is necessary.
-Once your duplicates have been removed by iTunes or third party software, you can sync your cleaned library with your iPhone, ensuring that your iPhone's library is the same as your iTunes library.
+Unfortunately, the iPhone currently provides no way to find which of your tracks are duplicated, so the use of a computer is necessary.
+We will firstly remove any duplicate songs from iTunes, then sync your cleaned library with your iPhone, ensuring that your iPhone's library is the same as your iTunes library.

 Tune Sweeper is an application for PC and Mac computers which will analyze your iTunes library for duplicate songs, and delete them for you automatically.